rbtq/simpleSpdlogWrapper/README.md

 If you would like more features, raise an issue.

-How to use - Sample program

-	//init logger
+Quick start:

+//include the header file
+#include "Log.h"

+int main() {
-	rbtq::Log programLogger; - make sure to put this in a place that can be accessed across the program, like a config file.
+	//init logger - put this in a place that can be accessed across the entire program and will last for the duration of the program rbtq::Log programLogger;

-	//run start function before logging
+	//run start function before logging, default constructor gives default settings programLogger.start(rbtq::LogSettings());
-	//start(consoleEnabled, fileEnabled, minimum console log level, minimum file log level) /*
-	Log levels
-	trace = 0,
-    debug = 1,
-    info = 2,
-    warn = 3,
-    error = 4,
-    critical = 5,
-	*/
-	programLogger.start(true, true, 0, 0);

 	//do stuff
 	programLogger.trace("Test1");